 SOC 302 RACE AND ETHNICITY

-History of racial and ethnic relations in the United States analyzed in terms of sociological theories, concepts, and research findings.
-Critical study of patterns of intergroup relations including conflicts, discrimination, and ethnic and racial identity formation (3 credits).
+This course focuses on the history of racial and ethnic relations in the United States analyzed in terms of sociological theories, concepts, and research findings.
+The course is a critical study of patterns of intergroup relations including conflicts, discrimination, and ethnic and racial identity formation (3 credits).

 SOC 304 GLOBALIZATION AND INEQUALITY